dronavallipranav/dev-website/src/content/posts/gameboy.md

 ### Making Design Choices

-It was clear to me that I would need a modular and reusable codebase, something commonly preached in the software world, but something that very few projects will truly force you to implement.
+It was clear to me that I would need a modular and reusable codebase, something commonly preached in the software world, but something that few personal projects will truly force you to implement.
 I was able to design helper methods that generalized operations across the emulator by utilizing function pointers, which proved particularly useful for being able to read/write to CPU's state struct registers.
 This greatly generalized the load functions and any instruction that needs to use a register.
 I had also decided to use CMake to help automate the build process as my number of header and source files grew.

 ## July 16, 2023